Patrick Wisdom Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.70 team ERA ranks 24th across all MLB pitching staffs.
+- The Mets have a 4.70 team ERA that ranks 24th across all league pitching staffs.

-- The right-hander last appeared on Wednesday against the Tampa Bay Rays, when he threw six innings, allowing one earned run while giving up three hits.
+- In his last outing on Friday against the Cleveland Guardians, the right-hander threw five innings, allowing five earned runs while surrendering five hits.

-- The 30-year-old has an ERA of 3.77, with 11.5 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .224 against him.
+- The 36-year-old has an 8.68 ERA and 5.3 strikeouts per nine innings across four games this season, while allowing a batting average of .260 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.